srikumarks/cspjs/README.md

 ## How does it perform?

 The macro and libraries are not feature complete and, especially I'd like to add some form of tracing.
-However, it seems to beat bluebird in performance while having the same degree of brevity as the generator based code.
+However, it seems to marginally beat bluebird in performance while having the same degree of brevity as the generator based code.
 The caveat is that the code is evolving and performance may fluctuate a bit as some features are added.
 (I'll try my best to not compromise.)

 Here are some sample results (as of 7 Feb 2014, on my MacBook Air 1.7GHz Core i5, 4GB RAM, node v0.11.10) -

 ### doxbee-sequential